 Oxidation is a fundamental problem of iron overload and is a major reason why individuals with hemochromatosis develop worsening health concerns over time.

-As a person stores more and more iron in their body, one progressive consequence of iron overload is a chronic state known as “oxidative stress”.
-In this state, excess iron creates oxidation which can stress both the structure and the function of the cells of our bodies.
+As a person stores more and more iron in their body, one progressive consequence of iron overload is a chronic state known as “oxidative stress.”

-When our bodies have too much iron, our natural antioxidant systems in our bodies just can’t quite keep up with their jobs and the long-term result is damage to our DNA and cells.
+When our bodies have too much iron, our natural antioxidant systems in our bodies can’t quite keep up with their jobs, and the long-term result is damage to our DNA and cells.

-Simply stated, oxidation is the process when oxygen combines with an element, changing the appearance of the element.
+Simply stated, oxidation is when oxygen combines with an element, changing the appearance of the element.

-Everyday examples include the browning of apples, bananas, or avocados once they are opened up and exposed to air.
+Everyday examples of this process include browning apples, bananas, or avocados once they are opened up and exposed to air.
 You can see the physical properties of these fruits change right before your eyes.

 To get a little more technical, oxidation is defined as any chemical reaction in which a material gives up electrons, as when the material combines with oxygen.

 Oxidation can be rapid, as when we burn a piece of wood for a fire, or it can be slow, as seen in the rusting of an old car or fence post.